 A population is a set of Banner IDs used for reports, processes, and letters.
-You can create a manual population with the Population Selection Extract Data (GLAEXTR) page.
+You can create a manual population with the Population Selection Extract Data Form (GLAEXTR).

-1. Make sure the application associated with the population is defined on the Application Definition Rule (GLRAPPL) page.
+1. Make sure the application associated with the population is defined on the Application Definition Rule Form (GLRAPPL).
 An application is a functional area that controls a population.